General Knowledge Quiz Questions and Answers

 - 160 General Knowledge Questions and More Related Quizzes

-General Knowledge and Online Quiz Questions Part 1 (Quiz 1-25)
+General Knowledge Quiz Questions and Answers Part 1 (Quiz 1-25)

 1) What is the temperature of the core of the sun, where the thermonuclear reaction takes place?